How to Order Healthy at Chipotle

 Romaine lettuce adds only 5 calories while providing lots of freshness and crunch.

 When it comes to the guacamole, we think it's worth the splurge (we know guac is extra!).
-Avocados are nutrient-dense and filled with heart-healthy fats, but the guacamole does deliver 230 calories.
-If you love guac, it can be worth the extra $$$ and calories for the nutrition and flavor boost.
+Avocados are nutrient-dense and filled with heart-healthy fats and fiber (three times as much as the brown rice) that help make your bowl satisfying.
+While the guacamole does deliver 230 calories, if you love guac, we still this it's work the extra $$$ and calories for the nutrition and flavor boost.

 Choose These Sparingly

-The sour cream (110 calories), queso (120 calories), and shredded Monterey Jack cheese (110 calories) can quickly cause your total calorie count to rocket.
+The sour cream (110 calories), queso (120 calories), and shredded Monterey Jack cheese (110 calories) can quickly cause your total calorie count to rocket, not to mention the saturated fat count.
 If you really can't go without something creamy or cheesy, choose just one.
 Hot tip: you can always ask for a half-order of these toppings.

 Chipotle offers four different salsas: fresh tomato, roasted chili-corn, tomatillo-green chili, and tomatillo-red chili.
 Fresh tomato is light in calories (25 per serving), but packs in the sodium—550 mg per serving!
 The corn salsa contributes 80 calories and 330 mg of sodium, so we recommend choosing either of the tomatillos.
 We love the green chili version (15 calories and 260 mg sodium), which packs enough spice to boost the flavor and maybe even your metabolism (capsaicin, a compound in hot chile peppers, can rev your metabolism).